GurramkondaYaswanth/Corporate-Employee-Welfare-Net-Work/README.md

 7. All company Employee referral(job vacancy)
 8. Matrimonial
 9. Birthdays
-10.Travel / Picnic / Get together Plans.
+10.Travel / Picnic / Get together Plans

 In this project, There will be two categories of peoples who will login, one is HR and other is Employee's.
 Email is case-insensitive.